-Low carb green bean casserole is so cheesy, creamy and rich you won’t miss that holiday classic.
+A low carb green bean casserole that is so cheesy, creamy, and rich you won’t miss that holiday classic.
 It’s the perfect side to your Thanksgiving turkey, Christmas dinner, or New Years celebration.
 It’s Atkin’s friendly, gluten free, and easy to make.
-Cream cheese and cream are reduced to form the base for the scrumptious sauce that clings to each bean .
+Cream cheese and heavy cream are reduced to form the base for the scrumptious sauce that clings to each green bean .
 This family favorite is so simple you’ll be making it often.
 How about for all three holidays meals?

-For this recipe you’ll need: 1 cup cooked green beans (fresh) or 1 14-ounce can, dried onions, cream cheese, heavy cream, soy sauce, pepper, shredded mild cheddar
+For this recipe you’ll need: 1 cup cooked fresh green bean or one 14-ounces of canned green beans, dried onions, cream cheese, heavy cream, soy sauce, pepper, and shredded mild cheddar cheese.

 If you are in a hurry click here to go straight to the low carb green bean casserole.

-Mmmm…. low carb cheesy green bean casserole is so full of rich cheese flavor.
-It tastes much like the one your mom always made but without the condensed soup.
-In fact this low carb green bean casserole has just 5.3 net carbs per serving.
-That’s roughly 1/3 the carbs of the regular kind!
-The first time you poke through the thick, gooey cheesy topping and pull up a big old forkful of saucy green beans you’ll be hooked.
+Mmmm…. this keto green bean casserole is so full of rich cheese flavor.
+It tastes much like the one your mom always made but without the mushroom soup.
+And that is where all the carbs come from.
+A cup of cream of mushroom soup has 16 net carbs.
+The first time you stick your fork through the thick, gooey cheese topping and pull up a big old forkful of saucy fresh green beans you’ll be hooked.
 And so will everyone at your dinner table.
 A fresh green bean has no carbs of course.

 There are certain dishes that are always on our table during the holidays.
-Green bean casserole is one of them.
+This healthy green bean casserole is one of them.
 I grew up with the same green bean casserole everyone’s mom made in the 1960s.
-Cream of mushrooms soup, green beans, and French’s fried onions.
+Cream of mushroom soup, green beans, and French’s fried onions.
 Oh that crispy onion topping, yum.

 Am I right?

 My mom always brought the green bean casserole to our Thanksgiving dinner and I can’t imagine a holiday meal without it.
-After she passed away I started making it with a few changes — using fresh green beans instead of canned green beans like my mom did.
+After she passed away I started making it with a few changes.
+I started using using fresh green beans instead of canned green beans like my mom did.
 Also, since I didn’t want all the carbs from the cream of mushroom soup, I made this homemade sauce for this low carb recipe.
 This turns this green bean casserole recipe into a keto green bean casserole recipe.
-The first year I was low carbing during Thanksgiving I realized that I wasn’t going to be happy going without that green bean casserole on my plate.
-That year I totally blew it on Thanksgiving and it took me a couple of weeks to get the carb cravings under control.
+The first year I ate a low carb diet during Thanksgiving I realized that I wasn’t going to be happy going without that green bean casserole on my plate.
+That year I totally blew it on Thanksgiving and it took me a couple of weeks to get the carb cravings back under control.

 So I decided to develop my own.
-This low carb green bean casserole with cream cheese is the perfect substitute.
+This keto green bean casserole with cream cheese is the perfect substitute.
 The sauce is a combination of heavy cream, cream cheese, and soy sauce that has been simmered with a little dried onion and reduced until it coats a spoon.
-The green beans are stirred in and simmered some more.
-Finally, the whole thing is put into a oven proof dish, covered with cheddar and broiled until the cheddar is golden and bubbling.
+The fresh green beans are stirred in and simmered some more.
+Finally, the whole thing is put into a oven proof casserole dish, covered with cheddar cheese and broiled until the cheddar cheese is golden brown and bubbling.

 Low Carb Green Bean Casserole Recipe

-- 1 cup of cooked cut green beans
+- 1 cup green beans cut and cooked

 - 1/4 cup heavy cream